denten-papers/archive-bloomsbury/main.md

 every e-mail you send and receive and archive every Web page you visit.
 You can record your location and path through the world.
-You can record every rise and dip in your heart rate, body temperature, blood sugar, anxiety, arousal, and alertness, and log them into your personal health file.
+You can record every rise and dip in your heart rate, body temperature, blood sugar, anxiety, arousal, and alertness, and log them into your personal health file [@bell_total_2009, 4].

-You can begin to understand now why in thinking about archives I evoked not only the obvious few public archives like the state library, but also the numerous small private archives that increasingly house details of our everyday life.
-A collection of home photographs on a personal computer answers all of our minimal definitions of an archive.
-It consists of documents, collected in a specially alloted for them space, and described with meta-data---tags, file names, a method of organized storage and retrieval.
+You can begin to understand now why in thinking about archives I evoked not only an obvious few public archives like the state library, but also the numerous small private archives that increasingly house details of our everyday life.
+A collection of home photographs on a personal computer or a mobile phone answers all of our minimal definitions of an archive.
+It consists of cataloged documents, collected in especially alloted for them space.
+The documents are described with meta-data---tags, file names---constituting a method of organized storage and retrieval not so different from your local library catalog.
 Once the purview of large institutions, the archive is now ubiquitous.
-We are all archivists, in a sense, engaged in the activity of capturing, storing, and sorting records.
+We are all archivists, in a sense, engaged in the activity of capturing, storing, and sorting documents of record.

 One cannot deny that the ubiquity of inexpensive storage media is changing the society's relationship with its archives.
 If we are to record everything on our own, what role will sanctioned archives play in the formation of collective memory?
-We cannot forget also that despite the evanescent appearances, digital archives too have their place.
-At some point, our ephemeral capture, sharing, and storage activity meets the concrete realities of digital storage.
+We cannot forget also that despite the evanescent appearances, digital archives too answer have their place.
+At some point, the ephemeral-seeming activity of capturing, sharing, and storing information must meet the concrete realities of digital storage.
 All those photographs, videos, sound files, and texts gain a hefty material presence in aggregate.
 The very metaphor of "cloud" storage obscures the realities of massive data centers, housed in secure bunkers, under surveillance [@hu_prehistory_2015].
 The exclusionary principle returns with a vengeance.
-In many cases, the digital archive is not a public archive, at least no in the sense of a public library.
+In many cases, the digital archive is not a public archive, at least not in the sense of a public library.
 The public does not usually have direct access to digitally archived information at the site of its inscription.
-Law sometimes prohibits even the circumvention of the security mechanisms contained in one's own devices [@ginsburg_legal_2005].
-The physical architecture of the archive ultimately governs access to information.
+Law sometimes prohibits even the circumvention of those security mechanisms contained in one's own devices [@ginsburg_legal_2005].

+The physical architecture of archives ultimately governs access to information.
 This holds true for brick and mortar archives just as it does for digital ones.
-A critical approach to understanding any archive must include the examination of physical barriers to entry and exit.
-For example, the utopian vision of total recall excludes global populations without access to the internet and those who access the internet through low-fidelity connections on tiny screens and in internet cafés on rented machines [@qiu_working-class_2009;
+A critical approach to studying archives must include the examination of physical barriers to entry and exit.
+Under closer examination, we understand the utopian vision of total recall to exclude global populations without access to the internet and those who access the internet through low-fidelity connections on tiny screens and in internet cafés on rented machines [@qiu_working-class_2009; @wyche_facebook_2013;
-@wyche_facebook_2013; @mariscal_aviles_informational_2016].
+@mariscal_aviles_informational_2016].
+The archive does not provide neutral grounds for the storage and access to information.
+Because the archive cannot be commensurate with the passing reality that it attempts to capture, the idea of the archive itself implies something left out.

 ## Catalog